 DCS systems today can be scaled down to meet the needs of very small applications.
 There are numerous capabilities created for complex applications that can be removed or hidden to simplify the system and reduce the purchase cost and implementation.
-This means that many features not required for small The new generation of DCS enables industrial firms to respond swiftly to constantly changing market requirements.
-They offer high system availability, investment security, and future-safe technology, together with a reduced total cost of ownership.
-Major automation suppliers like Honeywell provide purpose-built DCS solutions, which can be tailored to fit specific control applications regardless of their scope.

-sites can be peeled away to deliver a streamlined solution that can be expanded as needed in the future.
+This means that many features not required for small sites can be peeled away to deliver a streamlined solution that can be expanded as needed in the future.
 The bonus is that end users get a system optimized around process control - at the right price point.
 As demonstrated at diverse process industry sites, implementation of scalable and open control architecture provides a number of key advantages:

-- Seamless platform for integrating all process control and safety systems, as well as automation software, under a single, unified architecture, reduces engineering time, consolidates an operator's view and helps share data across multiple systems. - Open tools and integrated software

-applications enable plant personnel to capture

-and share process knowledge for better

-decision-making and improved business

-performance.
-Using open software also helps

-companies design ergonomic human interface

-displays to recommendations from the

-Abnormal Situation Management (ASM®)

-Consortium.
-Engineering is made easier with

-integrated database and drag-and-drop

-features for configuring function blocks.

-- Open interfaces into the business network support collaborative decision-support to help effectively manage the enterprise supply chain
+- Seamless platform for integrating all process control and safety systems, as well as automation software, under a single, unified architecture, reduces engineering time, consolidates an operator's view and helps share data across multiple systems. - · Open tools and integrated software applications enable plant personnel to capture and share process knowledge for better decision-making and improved business performance.
+Using open software also helps companies design ergonomic human interface displays based on recommendations such as those put forth by the Abnormal Situation Management (ASM[®]) Consortium.
+This approach enables operators to simultaneously move between the information in each type of display, consistent with human factors research on mental models.
+Providing ample access to trended information supports the operator's ability to be proactive, predicting where the system is going, and how quickly.
+Engineering is made easier with integrated database and drag-anddrop features for configuring function blocks. - Open interfaces into the business network support collaborative decisionsupport to help effectively manage the enterprise supply chain - essentially linking raw material variability to demand variability.